-When you are satisfied with your query's results, you can save it as a dataset using the save icon in the upper right corner.
+When you are satisfied with your dataset's results, you can save it as a dataset using the save icon in the upper right corner.

-3.1.3.1 Save dataset - Generic
+3.1.3.1 Generic

 The Generic tab of the save window is the first one to be filled.